fsharp/fslang-design/RFCs/FS-1076-from-the-end-slicing.md

 # Summary
 [summary]: #summary

-This RFC proposes the capability to slice collections with indices counted from the end.
-Using the `^i` syntax in slicing desugars to `collection.GetReverseIndex(i)`.
+This RFC proposes the capability to slice and index collections with indices counted from the end.
+Using the `^i` syntax in slicing and indexing desugars to `collection.GetReverseIndex(i)`.

 e.g.
 ```